tow8ie/yoda/README.md

-This should test a one codebase of YUI modularized code can be loaded in the browser either:
+This demonstrates how a YUI modularized code base can be loaded in the browser
+either:

-1. Dynamically
+1. Dynamically (scripts are requested by browser)
 2. Statically (precompiled via Node.js)

-3. Statically (via a Node.js comboloader)
+To compile the JavaScript use:

+    ./js/compiler.js --base-dir js/ --module a --output-file js/application-compiled.js